BA in Buddhist Studies with Himalayan Language: Career Path

 • Networking and relationship building: Graduates may be responsible for building relationships with other professionals in their field, such as academics, non-profit organizations, or government agencies.

-• Professional development: Graduates will have to continuously work on developing their skills and knowledge, in order to keep up to date with new trends and advancements in their field.
+• Professional development: Graduates must continuously work on developing their skills and knowledge to keep up with new trends and advancements in their field.

 Career Options